qubic/docs/docs/developers/smart-contracts/rpc/ts-library.md

 ## References

-For me details about `ts-libray` please see https://github.com/qubic/ts-library
+For more details about `ts-library` please see https://github.com/qubic/ts-library